inbo/whip/docs/syntax.md

 ### min

-Tests if a numeric value is equal or higher than a minimum value:
+Tests if a numeric value is equal to or higher than a minimum value:

 ```yaml
 age: